qinxuqiang/Semantic-movie-recommender/log.md

 for now cast does not support multiple names

-genre, year dropdown, to test
+genre, year dropdown (Tested on May 30)

 ### May 30:
 design document

 description improvement

-colab environment
+nick name improvement